designpigofficial/NextJS-Common-Module-Template/README.md

-# Common/Models View NextJS Project
+# Common/Models View NextJS Project Template
 ###### _With **dark/light theme** support (no flickers) and other out of the box components..._

 ## Structure